Chapter 7 : Halted

 "What do you mean?"
 Remus returned.

-There was a unconscious but collective Oh. around the table, but no one seemed to know how to answer my question.
+There was a unconscious but collective Oh. around the table.
+No one seemed to know how to answer my question.
 I felt Lily take my hand and squeeze it.

-In that unsettling instant I finally realized what foreign emotion I'd seen on Sirius' face earlier.
+In that unsettling instant I realized what foreign emotion I'd seen on Sirius' face earlier.

 Previous Chapter Next Chapter